zhuxiao/asvbm/README.md

 ## Example Usage
-Here, practical examples for the evaluation of single-sample and multiple samples are provided.
-For multi-sample evaluations, it is strongly recommended to use the "-T" parameter for better differentiation of different identification results.
-Evaluate the identification results of chr1 of the HG002 CCS data separately using cuteSV (v2.0.3), pbsv (v2.9.0), and Sniffles (v2.0.2).
+Here, practical examples for the benchmarking of single-sample and multiple samples are provided.
+For multi-sample benchmarking, it is strongly recommended to use the "-T" parameter for better differentiation of different identification results.
+Benchmark the identification results of chr1 of the HG002 CCS data separately using cuteSV (v2.0.3), pbsv (v2.9.0), and Sniffles (v2.0.2).
-To evaluate the identification results for a single sample, please use the following command:
+To benchmark the identification results for a single sample, please use the following command:
 ```sh
 $ sv_stat -m 50000 -T cuteSV cuteSV_chr1.vcf benchmark_sv.vcf reference.fa
 ```
-To evaluate the results of multiple identification outcomes, please use the following command:
+To benchmark the results of multiple identification outcomes, please use the following command:
 ```sh
 $ sv_stat -m 50000 -T "cuteSV;pbsv;Sniffles" cuteSV_chr1.vcf pbsv_chr1.vcf Sniffles_chr1.vcf benchmark_sv.vcf reference.fa
 ```

-Multisample evaluation statistical results.
-The evaluation of recognition results will primarily generate the following information.
+Multisample benchmarking statistical results.
+The benchmarking of recognition results will primarily generate the following information.
 This example compares a run result of cuteSV 2.0.3 on NA24385, with the benchmark dataset being the high-confidence HG002 dataset created by the Genome in a Bottle Consortium (GIAB).
 More specific information can be found in the respective file:

 <table>
   <thead>